 Introducing the programme

-The Homelessness Research Programme (HRP) is based in the NIHR Policy Research Unit Health and Social Care Workforce (HSCWRU) at King’s College London and brings together leading researchers in the field.
+The Homelessness Research Programme (HRP) is based in the NIHR Policy Research Unit Health and Social Care Workforce (HSCWRU) at King’s College London and brings together leading researchers in the field of homelessness health and social care.

-Ongoing projects include a study of self-neglect among homeless people and the role of adult safeguarding.
-Two short follow-on projects started in late 2022: one on the social work role, and one on approaches to mental capacity in this field.
+Recently completed (with a final report forthcoming) is a study of adult safeguarding responses to self-neglect among people experiencing homelessness and the role of adult safeguarding.
+Two short follow-on projects started in late 2022: one on the specialist social work role, and one on approaches to mental capacity with this population (itself a precursor to a two-and-a-half year study on mental capacity assessment in this field which started in October 2023).
 In 2023, we are also asking how multiple exclusion homelessness is addressed in social work education in England.
-An allied project engages people with experience of homelessness in the production of a short film.
+An allied 2022 peer-led project engaged people with experience of homelessness in the production of a short film and accompanying report.
+Earlier (2019) we led on an examination of Safeguarding Adults Reviews where homelessness was a factor.

-Also ongoing is an evaluation of current out-of-hospital care models.
+Also ongoing is an evaluation of current out-of-hospital care models for the Department of Health and Social Care.
 This grew out of a major study of hospital discharge arrangements for those experiencing homelessness (final report, October 2021).
-These studies are/were all led by Dr Michelle Cornes, who earlier undertook an analysis of Multiple Exclusion Homelessness and the utility of Communities of Practice.
+These studies are/were both led by Professor Michelle Cornes, who earlier undertook an analysis of Multiple Exclusion Homelessness and the utility of Communities of Practice.

 Running from 2023-26 and involving HRP researchers is a major collaborative study Housing Model Evaluation (HOME) which asks: What are the health impacts of housing-led systems that provide housing plus intensive forms of support for people with histories of chronic/repeat homelessness?

-- To contribute to theory development, by exploring the causes of homelessness and the ways in which it can be prevented.
+- To contribute to theory development, by exploring the health and social care-related causes of homelessness and the ways in which it can be prevented.

-- To understand better the needs and circumstances of homeless and formerly homeless people.
+- To understand better the health and social care needs and circumstances of homeless and formerly homeless people.

-- To influence policy development on the prevention and alleviation of homelessness, and the improvement of services for homeless and formerly homeless people.
+- To influence policy development on the prevention and alleviation of homelessness, and the improvement of health, social care and allied services for homeless and formerly homeless people.

 Our webinar series